sealingtech/kubernetes_training/docs/Kubernetes install.md

   Warning  FailedScheduling  2s (x18 over 4m)  default-scheduler  0/1 nodes are available: 1 node(s) were not ready.
 ```

-Lets look at the logs.
+Let's look at the logs.

 ```
 tail /var/log/messages